NICE’s technical team invited stakeholders with an interest in the treatment of erythropoietic protoporphyria (EPP)

 About Clinuvel Pharmaceuticals Limited

 Clinuvel Pharmaceuticals Ltd (ASX: CUV; XETRA-DAX: UR9; ADR: CLVLY) is a global biopharmaceutical company focused on developing drugs for the treatment of a range of severe disorders.
 With its unique expertise in understanding the interaction of light and human skin, the company has identified patient populations with a clinical need for photoprotection and for repigmentation.
 The worldwide prevalence of these patient groups range from 5,000 to 45 million.
-Clinuvel’s lead compound, SCENESSE® (afamelanotide 16mg), was approved by the European Commission in 2014 for the prevention of phototoxicity in adult patients with erythropoietic protoporphyria (EPP).
+Clinuvel’s lead compound, SCENESSE® (afamelanotide 16mg), was approved by the European Commission in 2014 for the prevention of phototoxicity (anaphylactoid reactions and burns) in adult patients with erythropoietic protoporphyria (EPP).

 Headquartered in Melbourne, Australia, Clinuvel has operations in Europe, Switzerland, the US and Singapore.